Gaining confidence on the correct realization of arbitrary quantum computations

-{\it The protocols:} Our verification protocols for an arbitrary quantum computation on $m$ qubits, $U$, can be summarized as follows: 1.
-Decompose $U$ into single qubit and $r$ $\CZ$--gates.
-2. Consider the encoded version of $U$, $V_U$ on $2m$ qubits which is composed out of n.n.
-MGs and $r$ resourceful $\CZ$--gates.
-It is this realization of the circuit which we test to gain confidence on the universal circuit.
-3. Use one of the following two options to map the circuit to a classically efficiently simulable circuit: 3a.
+{\it The protocols:} Our protocols aim to verify a realization $U'$ of an arbitrary universal quantum computation $U$.
+To obtain $U'$, one decomposes $U$ into single qubit and $\CZ$-gates and maps those to n.n.
+MGs and $\CZ$-gates in $U'$.
+Furthermore, one could implement each $\CZ$ gate in $U'$ by consuming one copy of the magic state $\ket M$ and adaptive measurements.
+Our protocols can then be summarized as follows: 1.
+Use one of the options to construct a classically efficiently simulable verification circuit: 1a.
 Replace each gate $\CZ$ by $\CZ\cdot \SWAP=\FSWAP$ (or any other MG) to obtain a MG circuit.
-3b.
+1b.
 Consider the realization of the $\CZ$ gates via the magic state $\ket{M}$ and adaptive measurements.
 Apply the exact same computation to the input state where each magic state $\ket{M}$ is replaced by the state $\ket{M'}=\FSWAP_{2,3}\ket{\Phi^+}_{1,2}\ket{\Phi^+}_{3,4}=\CZ_{2,3} \ket{\Phi^+}_{1,3}\ket{\Phi^+}_{2,4}$ (or any other resourceless state).
 Note that if there were no errors, both circuits can be simulated classically efficiently and can be directly compared to the output of the quantum computation.
-4. Run the randomly compiled version of each gate and intermediate measurement on the quantum computer and apply process tomography to determine the corresponding error channel (Pauli channel).
-Due to RC the errors of the whole circuit is described by a Pauli channel, with coefficients given by the product of the coefficients of each of the channels.
-5. The error of the whole circuit is estimated by comparing the samples obtained from the quantum computer with the ones obtain by the weak simulation of the randomly compiled erroneous computation using e.g. the KS or the ES test.
+2. Estimate the error parameters $c_i(\cdot)$ in Eq.~(\ref{eq:maintext_rho_out}) for each gate and measurement through process tomography.
+3. Run the randomly compiled version of the verification circuits.
+Due to RC, the output state is given by Eq.~(\ref{eq:maintext_rho_out}).
+Confidence on the output and error of the whole circuit is gained by comparing the samples obtained from the quantum computer with those obtained via weak classical simulation thereof using e.g. the KS or the ES test.